-(1) Represents Common Series A Units of Topco held by Green Equity Investors VI, L.P. and Green Equity Investors Side VI, L.P. (collectively, the "Green Funds"), LGP Associates VI-A LLC and LGP Associates VI-B LLC (collectively, "LGP Associates"), Karman Coinvest L.P. ("Karman Coinvest"), and Karman II Coinvest LP ("Karman II Coinvest").
-Voting and investment power with respect to the units of Topco held by the Green Funds, LGP Associates, Karman Coinvest, and Karman II Coinvest is shared among such Persons.
+(1) Represents Common Series A Units of Topco held by Green Equity Investors VI, L.P. and Green Equity Investors Side VI, L.P. (collectively, the "Green Funds") and Karman Coinvest L.P. ("Karman Coinvest").
+Voting and investment power with respect to the units of Topco held by the Green Funds and Karman Coinvest is shared among such Persons.
 Voting and investment power may also be deemed to be shared with certain affiliated entities and investors of such Persons.
 Additionally, of the 792,500.000 Common Series A Units reported, 140,000.000 Common Series A Units are owned by Karman Coinvest, which is jointly controlled and managed by an affiliate of Leonard Green & Partners, L.P. and an entity controlled by equity funds managed or advised by CVC Capital Partners.
 Messrs.
 Sokoloff and Flynn may be deemed to share voting and investment power with respect to such units due to their positions with affiliates of the Green Funds, and each disclaims beneficial ownership of such units except to the extent of his pecuniary interest therein.
 Each of the foregoing entities' and individuals' address is c/o Leonard Green & Partners, L.P., 11111 Santa Monica Boulevard, Suite 2000, Los Angeles, California 90025.